cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

     ```

     !!! tip
         In general, Clone functions in CakeIO behave identically to copy constructors.
-However, `FCakeDir`'s Clone function is an exception since it provides more control than its copy constructor counterpart.
+However, FCakeDir's `Clone` function is an exception since it provides more control than its copy constructor counterpart.

 === "Blueprint"
     {{ bp_img_dir('Clone') }}

-By default, this function will also ensure that the cloned **FCakeDir** has an identical file extension filter.
-We can control this directly via the [ExtFilterClone](special-types/policies.md#extfilterclone) policy parameter.
-(This parameter is optional in C++).
+By default, this function will also ensure that the cloned CakeDir has an identical file extension filter.
+We can control this directly via the {{ policy_link('ExtFilterClone') }} parameter.
+This parameter is optional in C++.

 ### Accessing the Directory Path
 === "C++"
-    We can access an **FCakeDir**'s associated **FCakePath** via `operator*` or `GetPath`:
+    We can access an FCakeDir's associated FCakePath via `operator*` or `GetPath`:
 	```c++ hl_lines="6-7"
     auto PrintPath = [](const FCakePath& Path) { UE_LOG(LogTemp, Warning, TEXT("Path: [%s]"), **Path);